RecList/reclist/README.rst

 Project updates
 ~~~~~~~~~~~~~~~

+*Jan.
+2022*: RecList paper has been accepted in a top-tier conference, TheWebConf 2022!
+A final camera-ready version of the original draft will soon be ready (pre-print `here<https://arxiv.org/abs/2111.09963>`__).

+In the last month, we presented this library to practioners at Tubi, eBay, NVIDIA, BBC and other RecSys companies: we are in the process of collecting our thoughts after all the feedback we received, as we plan a beta release for this package in the next few months - come back often for updates, as we will also open a call for collaboration!

-*Dec.
-2021*: the library is currently in alpha (i.e. enough working code to finish the paper and tinker with it).
-We welcome early feedback, but please be advised that the package may change substantially in the upcoming months ("If you're not embarrassed by the first version, you've launched too late").
+Please remember that the library is in alpha (i.e. enough working code to finish the paper and tinker with it).
+We welcome early feedback, but please be advised that the package may change substantially in the near future ("If you're not embarrassed by the first version, you've launched too late").

-As the project is in active development, come back often for updates.

 Summary
 ~~~~~~~